The conduct that sent Dominic Raab to the backbenches – key points

 Finding: Mr Tolley found there was “scope for misunderstanding” and that the then-minister had not intended to be threatening.

 Finding: Mr Tolley found in the complainant’s favour.
-Mr Raab displayed “unreasonably and persistently aggressive” conduct in a meeting.
-He made comments which were likely to “humiliate” and be interpreted as “unfairly personal criticism”, the report said.
+He made comments which were likely to “be interpreted as “unfairly personal criticism”, the report said.
+In relation to a separate complaint about an incident at a work meeting while foreign secretary, Mr Raab displayed “unreasonably and persistently aggressive” conduct.

-When frustrated that one of his “steers” about a proposed reform was not implemented, he was said to have described the work as “utterly useless” and “woeful”.
+When frustrated that one of his “steers” about a proposed reform was not implemented, he was said to have described the work of staff involved as “utterly useless” and “woeful”.

 Finding: Mr Tolley found in the favour of the complaint.
 “On balance, I think that these were the words used; they comprised criticism that was not in the nature of constructive feedback.
 They were reasonablyunderstood as insulting personal criticism,” he said.